Hydrostatic Testing for Pipelines: A Step-by-Step Field Guide

 Purpose of Hydrostatic Testing

-Hydrostatic testing verifies that a pipeline can safely withstand its design operating pressure.
-It also checks for leaks at joints, welds, and fittings before commissioning.
+Hydrostatic testing verifies that a pipeline can safely withstand its design operating pressure and checks for leaks at joints, welds, and fittings before commissioning.

 Standard Procedure

 1. Isolate the test section with blind flanges.
 2. Fill with clean water, purging all air.
-3. Pressurize to 1.5× design pressure (minimum).
-4. Hold for minimum 24 hours (as per spec).
+3. Pressurize to 1.5× design pressure.
+4. Hold for minimum 24 hours.
 5. Monitor pressure gauge — any drop indicates a leak.
-6. Locate and repair leaks, repeat test.
-7. Document test certificate with gauge readings.
+6. Document test certificate with gauge readings.

 Safety Precautions

-• Ensure all pressure relief valves are functional before testing. • Clear personnel from test zone during pressurization. • Use calibrated gauges with recent certification. • For gas pipelines, water testing is mandatory before gas introduction.
+Ensure pressure relief valves are functional.
+Clear personnel from test zone during pressurization.
+Use calibrated gauges with recent certification.

 PipelineTestingField Guide